ndlevinzon/Comp_Chem/Molecular_Dynamics/Parameterization/PyRed/README.md

 * Create PDB for PyRED input:
 `cp 5hnj.pdb Mol_red1.pdb`
 ## Generate “Project.config” and/or “System.config” input files.
-THESE FILES ARE NOT NEEDED IF THE MULTIPLICITY = 1 AND CHARGE = 0 If this file is absent, default tasks are executed.
+* THESE FILES ARE NOT NEEDED IF THE MULTIPLICITY = 1 AND CHARGE = 0.
+If this file is absent, default tasks are executed.
-System.config : information related to tasks performed by PyRED and allows for overwriting default tasks (geometry optimization, charge fitting, etc.…).
+* System.config : information related to tasks performed by PyRED and allows for overwriting default tasks (geometry optimization, charge fitting, etc.…).
-Project.config : information about the molecules involved in the project and allows for modifying of default information (charge, multiplicity, etc.…).
+* Project.config : information about the molecules involved in the project and allows for modifying of default information (charge, multiplicity, etc.…).
-PyRED will optimize your structure’s geometry unless you tell it not to.
+*PyRED will optimize your structure’s geometry unless you tell it not to.
 If you’ve already optimized in Gaussian, you can save time by turning this function off (Example: OPT_Calc = OFF1).
-You will also need to add in your structure’s multiplicity/charge (Example: MOLECULE1 -TOTCHARGE 2+).
+*You will also need to add in your structure’s multiplicity/charge (Example: MOLECULE1 -TOTCHARGE 2+).
-You can do A LOT with this file and there is really helpful documentation on PyRED’s Mini-How-To: https://upjv.q4md-forcefieldtools.org/Tutorial/Mini-HowTo-InputFiles.pdf
+*You can do A LOT with this file and there is really helpful documentation on [PyRED’s Mini-How-To](https://upjv.q4md-forcefieldtools.org/Tutorial/Mini-HowTo-InputFiles.pdf)

-System.config input created in text editor of choice:
+* System.config input created in text editor of choice:
 ```
 OPT_Calc = OFF1
 MOLECULE1 -TOTCHARGE 2+